 The Chan Chan site was named Cultural Heritage of Humanity by UNESCO in 1986.

-The fortress of the Chachapoya culture is in the current region of Amazonas in Northern Peru in the Andes mountains at an altitud of 3 000 m.
-It was built between 500 and 800 after JC and we believe that at its peak up to 3 000 people lived there.
-The fortress of Kuelap is surrounded by up to 20 m high walls and over 450 ruins of round houses were found in its interior on the two levels.
+The fortress of the Chachapoya culture is in the current region of Amazonas.
+This is in Northern Peru in the Andes mountains at an altitud of 3 000 m.
+It was built between 500 and 800 after JC.
+Archaeologists believe that at its peak up to 3 000 people lived there.
+The fortress of Kuelap is surrounded by up to 20 m high walls.
+Over 450 ruins of round houses were found in its interior on the two levels.
 It was a highly religious and administratif place for these Cloud Warriors, as the Chachapoya people were also called.

 Kuelap was abandoned by its inhabitants so that they would not get conquered by the Incas.
 The Chachapoya joined the Spanish in order not to surrender to the Incas.

-Huembo is an ecological reserve close to the Pomacochas Lagoon in the Amazonas region, on the birding road of Northern Peru.
+Huembo is an ecological reserve close to the Pomacochas Lagoon in the Amazonas region.
+It is situated on the birding road of Northern Peru.
 In this beautiful reserve you are most likely to see the famous Spatuletail Hummingbird, one of the most spectacular ones in the world.

 The Sun and Moon Temples are close to Trujillo on the Northern Coast of Peru and can be easily visited with a local guide.
 This exceptional archaeological site was built by the Moche civilisation that lived in this dry region between 100 and 800 our time.
 The Sun Temple (that can’t be visited) is supposed to be the biggest adobe (mud bricks) building of South America.
 Its construction used more than 140 millons of bricks for a size of 345 m long, 160 m wide and 30 m high.